US Women's Open in Houston postponed until December - WHIZ News

 Still to be determined are dates and golf courses to be used for qualifying.

-Meanwhile, the LPGA Tour postponed the next five events, with four of them already assigned new dates.
-The changes means the next event — for now — would be the Walmart NW Arkansas Championship on June 19-21, followed by the KPMG Women’s PGA Championship outside Philadelphia.
+As for the LPGA Tour, the next event on the schedule now is the Walmart NW Arkansas Championship on June 19-21, the week before the Women’s PGA at Aronimink.
+Still unknown is whether that’s feasible, especially with perhaps the most global sports league that has prominent members stretched around the world.
+Whan said even if it were healthy to resume, with or without fans, he would not want to start unless at least 75% of his players were willing or able (travel) to compete.

+“If we don’t play golf in the summer, a wraparound (season) becomes a real option,” Whan said.

-The Pelican Women’s Championship, a new event in the Tampa Bay, Florida, area, moves from May 14-17 to Nov.
+Meanwhile, the Pelican Women’s Championship, a new event in Florida, moves from May 14-17 to Nov.
 12-15; the ShopRite LPGA Classic in Atlantic City, New Jersey, moves from May 29-31 to July 31-Aug.
-2; and the Meijer LPGA Classic in Michigan was to be played June 11-14 and will be rescheduled.
+2; and the Meijer Classic in Michigan, which was to be played June 11-14, moves to a date not yet determined.
+The Kia Classic in the San Diego area, among the first to be postponed, moves from March 26-29 to Sept.

-The Pure Silk Championship at Kingsmill Resort in Virginia was canceled and will return to the 2021 schedule.

-A previously postponed tournament, the Kia Classic in Carlsbad, California, moves from March to Sept.
 24-27.

+That leaves five open weeks leading to Christmas, excluding Thanksgiving.
+The CME Group Tour Championship is the traditional finale, with $1.5 million going to the winner.
+That also could move now that the U.S. Women’s Open is set for Dec.
+10-13.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports